-If your student has a life-threatening allergy or life threatening chronic illness, please notify the building principal at 618-544-2233.
-An appropriate plan will be developed at that time.
+If your student has a life-threatening allergy or life-threatening chronic illness, please notify the building principal at 544-3315.
+An appropriate plan will be made to accommodate the student's needs.

 SCHOOL DRESS CODE / STUDENT APPEARANCE

 Students are expected to wear clothing in a neat, clean, and well fitting manner while on school property and/or in attendance at school sponsored activities.
 Students are to use discretion in their dress and are not permitted to wear apparel that causes a substantial disruption in the school environment.